315+ Telescopes Ranked

 Meade ETX125-AT GoTo Telescope Review – Partially Recommended

-The Meade ETX-125 AT is a rather niche use instrument optimized solely for the Moon, planets, and double stars - as well as portability - and it’s a great scope for the job if you are okay with its limitations.
+The Meade ETX-125 AT is a rather niche use instrument optimized solely for the Moon, planets, and double stars - as well as portability.
+I would say that it’s a great scope for the job if you are okay with its limitations.

 Photo of author